khushimehta12/khushimehta12.github.io/about.md

 </p>

 <p>
-Pssionate and hardworking about my work.
+Passionate and hardworking about my work.
 I adore to work in challenging environment to deal with real life problems with my coding skills and utilizes my knowledge for professional growth.

 </p>